Tuesday, June 4, 2019

 By COREY CRISAN

 An interview with Rick Metts, Owner of Ricky's English Pub.
 This video feature is from Valley Deals 365, a partnership between The Vindicator and 21 WFMJ-TV.
-Visit Valleydeals365.com to view this and other deals.
+Visit Valleydeals365.com

 In Partnership with 21 WFMJ-TV

 The tradition around the city of Salem is mirrored by an established venue that is one of its kind in the Mahoning Valley.
 Rick Metts opened his English-style pub in 2001 and it has served family recipes in a cultured environment ever since.
 Ricky’s English Pub is tucked in next to Lyle Printing Publishing on State Street, but that has not stopped Metts from expanding his place in the valley’s culinary scene as it nears the end of its second decade.

 “It was something I always wanted to do,” Metts said.
 “When I grew up, my family owned restaurants and bars in the area.
 Lucky for me, it took off, and it was a great success.
 When I opened up, a lot of my family came to work for me.”